-Exclusions are classed as a C6 consequence, a deterrent and a behavior modification tool.
+Suspensions are classed as a C6 consequence, a deterrent and a behavior modification tool.
 Only the principal, or senior staff authorised by the principal, can exclude a student from college.
-A permanent exclusion will be taken as a last resort.
+A permanent exclusion will be taken as a last resort and is classed as a C7 consequence.